bendenko-v/Avito_API/README.md

 - "selection/{id}/": GET - get selection by id
 - "selection/{id}/update/": PATCH - update selection by id (only authorized user)
 - "selection/{id}/delete/": DELETE - delete selection by id (only authorized user)

+## Tests

+The tests cover the following views:

+- Creating an advertisement:
+  - Method and endpoint: POST '/ads/'
+  - Test case will verify that ad can be created as expected.

+- Creating a collection:
+  - Method and endpoint: POST '/selection/'
+  - Test case will verify that collection can be created as expected.

+- Retrieving a list of ads (without filters):
+  - Method and endpoint: GET '/ads/'
+  - Test case will validate the retrieval of a list of ads without any filters applied.

+- Retrieving a single advertisement:
+  - Method and endpoint: GET '/ads/<ad_id>/'
+  - Test case will check the retrieval of a specific ad based on its id.